CogentRoleplayCommunity/FogentRoleplay/README.md

 ## Magic

-All of Fallen’s 3 magic systems (Fellcraft, Miracles, and Runecraft) are built of the same rule in combat.
-Instead of listing this out 3 times, it has been consolidated here in one place.
-Keep in mind the following while reading the pre-made Fallen magic systems listed further below.
+Magic in Fogent Roleplay is built as pure mechanics for easy use for any setting.
+For quick reference of what a already made Fogent Roleplay Magic system looks like, check on of Fallen's Fellcraft or Miracles.

+In order to create your own magic system in your world/setting you will need you'll need to define some basics names for your systems.
+Below is a simple example of how my system Fellcraft from Fallen is declared.

-- Magic = Fellcraft/Miracles/Runecraft
+- Magic name = Fellcraft
-- Resource = Ichor/Light/Energy
+- Resource name = Ichor
-- Cantrip = Trick/Wonder/Sign
+- Cantrip name = Trick
-- Magic Vocation = Fellkin/Brightkin/Runesmith
+- Magic Vocation = Fellkin
+- Vocation Attributes = STR, RFX, INT

 ### Magic Roll